 No, when your property is ready, you will be able to take possession of your property and move in.

-As a European citizen, you can borrow from a North Cypriot bank to 50% of the purchase price at an annual interest rate of 6-8%.
-This only applies to real estate with registered landlords (not “off plan” real estate and real estate under construction).
+As a European citizen, you can borrow from a North Cypriot bank 50% of the purchase price at an annual interest rate of 6-8%.
+This only applies to real estate with registered landlords (not “off-plan” real estate and real estate under construction).
 To be granted loans, you must meet certain requirements from the bank, including fixed income from your home country.

 If you are a citizen of an EU country with at least 6 months left before the passport expires, you will get into Northern Cyprus.
 When you arrive at Ercan Airport in the north or when you cross the South and North border you will receive a visa in your passport.
 There is no cost for this.
 Normally you can stay in the country for 90 days per visit.

 The currency is in Turkish Lira.
 The exchange rate is liquid but stable.
-Euros, US Dollars and English Pounds usually also pay.
-If possible exchange is usually paid back in Turkish Lira.
-Generally speaking, it is most advantageous to trade with Turkish Lira.
+Euros, US Dollars, and English Pounds usually also pay.
+If a possible exchange is usually paid back in Turkish Lira.
+Generally speaking, it is most advantageous to trade with the Turkish Lira.

-All property purchases are made with English Pounds.
-Attorney fees and taxes on the purchase of property are also made in the English Pound.
+All property purchases are made in English Pounds.
+Attorney fees and taxes on the purchase of the property are also made in the English Pound.